open-telemetry/opentelemetry.io/content/en/docs/zero-code/java/spring-boot-starter/other-spring-autoconfig.md

 ## Zipkin starter

-OpenTelemetry Zipkin Exporter Starter is a starter package that includes the opentelemetry-api, opentelemetry-sdk, opentelemetry-extension-annotations, opentelemetry-logging-exporter, opentelemetry-spring-boot-autoconfigurations and spring framework starters required to setup distributed tracing.
+OpenTelemetry Zipkin Exporter Starter is a starter package that includes the `opentelemetry-api`, `opentelemetry-sdk`, `opentelemetry-extension-annotations`, `opentelemetry-logging-exporter`, `opentelemetry-spring-boot-autoconfigurations` and spring framework starters required to setup distributed tracing.
 It also provides the [opentelemetry-exporters-zipkin](https://github.com/open-telemetry/opentelemetry-java/tree/main/exporters/zipkin) artifact and corresponding exporter autoconfiguration.
 Check out